Composite-particle hydrodynamics from dyonic black branes: Introduction

-Adopting the approach of the fluid/gravity correspondence for the dyonic black branes, one should be careful of perturbation for the magnetic field.
-Since the interpretation of the magnetic field is the external field in the dual field theory, one can't perturb it without physically plausible reason.
-In our case, we don't want to introduce further dynamical degrees of freedom, and so the magnetic part should be kept as the original constant field.
-In other words, the boosted magnetic field is written in terms of constant velocity field and constant magnetic charge, and these should be replaced by functions of the boundary coordinates in the next step of the fluid/gravity approach.
+Adopting the approach of the fluid/gravity correspondence for dyonic black branes, one should be careful of a perturbation in the magnetic field.
+Because the interpretation of the magnetic field is an external field in dual field theory, one cannot perturb it without a physically-plausible reason.
+In our case, we do noy want to introduce further dynamical degrees of freedom, so the magnetic part should be kept as the original constant field.
+In other words, the boosted magnetic field is written in terms of a constant velocity field and a constant magnetic charge, and these should be replaced by functions of the boundary coordinates in the next step of the fluid/gravity approach.
 It seems that the external field is taken as a dynamical field.
-To avoid this situation, we add a field $\delta F_{\mu\nu}$,which is given by difference between the original constant field and the fluctuation field.
-In conclusion, we don't touch the external field in the dual field theory.
-So our computation is safe from the inconsistent situation.
+To avoid this situation, we add a field $\delta F_{\mu\nu}$,which is given by the difference between the original constant field and the fluctuation field.
+In conclusion, we do not touch the external field in the dual field theory, so our computation is safe from the inconsistent situation.

 In addition, there is another technical problem.
 We may choose a gauge for the magnetic field, where the gauge potential is linear in the boundary coordinate, $x^\mu$, for example, $A^{\text{magnetic}}_\mu \sim \bar H \epsilon_{\mu\nu\lambda} x^\mu \bar u^\lambda$.
-Following the method of the fluild/gravity correspondence, one can easily see that the $x^\mu$ makes some trouble for the expansion.
-It causes mixing of the different derivative orders and makes the magnetic field linear in the boundary coordinate.
-So it is difficult to deal with a strong magnetic field.
-This is one of reason why most of work of the fluid/gravity approach are concentrated on the weak magnetic field case.
-We try to keep off this problem by taking into account not the gauge potential but the field strength, and then some part of field strength has a constraint looks like a conservation equation.
-This, however, does not mean the external field is dynamical in the boundary field theory, because the total field strength is still constant.
-So the constraint is nothing but an identity, $dF_{ext}=0$.
+Following the method of the fluild/gravity correspondence, one can easily see that the $x^\mu$ can cause some trouble for the expansion.
+It causes mixing of different derivative orders and makes the magnetic field linear in the boundary coordinate.
+Thus, it is difficult to deal with a strong magnetic field.
+This is one of the reasons most works using the fluid/gravity approach concentrate on the weak-magnetic-field case.
+We try to avoid this problem by taking into account the field strength instead of the gauge potential; then, some part of field strength has a constraint looks like a conservation equation.
+This, however, does not mean the external field is dynamical in the boundary field theory because the total field strength is still constant.
+Thus, the constraint is nothing but an identity, $dF_{ext}=0$.
 We will discuss this in more detail.